 The weekend provides our veterans a chance to bond with other wounded veterans.
 They are able to relax and emotionally recharge as they connect with people who are also healing and recovering.
 The Houston community also has a unique opportunity to personally thank our heroes for their service and sacrifice, providing valuable and tangible support for their healing journey.

-In 2013, the 5K and Hall of Fame Gala & Auction will be held at Reliant Stadium.
 For more information about the events, please click here:

 Impact A Hero is an organization committed to help severely wounded heroes who have fought and sacrificed so much for our country – you, me and our future.
 IAH receives support by the dedication and commitment of our corporate sponsors, individual supporters as well as our volunteers.